Walter Duranty: Scholarship on Duranty's work

-The Ukrainian Famine (1932–1933) and the 1938 Moscow Show Trials
+The Soviet Famine (1932–1933) and the 1938 Moscow Show Trials

 Duranty has been criticized for deferring to Stalin and the Soviet Union's official propaganda rather than reporting news, both when he was living in Moscow and later.
 For example, he later defended Stalin's Moscow Trials of 1938, which were staged to eliminate potential challengers to Stalin's authority.

 The major controversy regarding his work remains his reporting on the great famine of 1930–33 that struck certain parts of the USSR after agriculture was forcibly and rapidly "collectivised".
 He published reports stating "there is no famine or actual starvation nor is there likely to be" and "any report of a famine in Russia is today an exaggeration or malignant propaganda".
-In Ukraine, the region most affected, this state-sponsored disaster is today known as the "Holodomor".
+In Ukraine, one of the regions most affected, this disaster is today known as the Holodomor.

 Since the late 1960s, Duranty's work has come increasingly under fire for failing to report the famine.
 Robert Conquest was critical of Duranty's reporting in The Great Terror (1968), The Harvest of Sorrow (1986) and, most recently, in Reflections on a Ravaged Century (1990).
 Joseph Alsop and Andrew Stuttaford spoke out against Duranty during the Pulitzer Prize controversy.
 "Lying was Duranty's stock in trade," commented Alsop.
 In his memoirs, British journalist Malcolm Muggeridge, then The Manchester Guardian's correspondent in Moscow, talked of Duranty's "persistent lying" and elsewhere called him "the greatest liar I ever knew".